PdxCodeGuild/Full-Stack-Day-Class/practice/blackjack.md

 ## Advanced

-Bring in your dealer hitting logic from the [21 practice problem](/practice/21.md) in it's own module.
+*   Bring in your dealer hitting logic from the [21 practice problem](/practice/21.md) in it's own module.
     Update it to use the classes here.

-Then add in a UI so a single user can play versus the dealer.
+*   Add in a UI so a single user can play versus the dealer.

+*   Allow multiple hands to be played with the same deck.

+*   Add a "card counting assistant".
+    When given the option to draw another card, print out the probability that your next card will keep you under 21.